Local Tomography of Large Networks under the Low-Observability Regime: Proof of Theorem

-{\em Step~$3$: Relating partial Erd\"os-R\'enyi to a standard Erd\"os-R\'enyi via homogenization}.
+{\em Step~$3$: Relating partial Erd\H{o}s-R\'enyi to a standard Erd\H{o}s-R\'enyi via homogenization}.
 Two sources of asymmetry make the proof of~(\ref{eq:smallrare}) challenging.
 First, we see that the events in~(\ref{eq:Dsmallm}) refer to different graphs, namely, $\bm{G}_{\mathcal{S}\nleftrightarrow \mathcal{S}}$ and $\bm{G}$ -- the graph $\bm{G}$ for the neighborhood constraint and $\bm{G}_{\mathcal{S}\nleftrightarrow \mathcal{S}}$ for the distance constraint.
-Second, both the local disconnection implied by $\bm{G}_{\mathcal{S}\nleftrightarrow \mathcal{S}}$, and the partial Erd\"os-Renyi construction implied by $\bm{G}$ (recall Figure~\ref{fig:partial2}), introduce additional non-homogeneity across nodes that makes the estimation of the probability of the event $\mathcal{D}_{\ell m}$ in~\eqref{eq:Dsmallm}, and hence the estimation of the probability in~(\ref{eq:smallrare}), rather intricate.
+Second, both the local disconnection implied by $\bm{G}_{\mathcal{S}\nleftrightarrow \mathcal{S}}$, and the partial Erd\H{o}s-Renyi construction implied by $\bm{G}$ (recall Figure~\ref{fig:partial2}), introduce additional non-homogeneity across nodes that makes the estimation of the probability of the event $\mathcal{D}_{\ell m}$ in~\eqref{eq:Dsmallm}, and hence the estimation of the probability in~(\ref{eq:smallrare}), rather intricate.